Pella Palace: Destruction

 The palace shell, with a riverside frontage stretching for 500 m, remained in place until December 1796, when Catherine's successor Paul, eager to obliterate the memory of his mother's undertakings, ordered the palace to be demolished and materials to be reused for construction of Saint Michael's Castle in St. Petersburg.
 Demolition, authorized by Paul on December 7, 1796 actually commenced in May 1797, starting with connecting galleries.
-By January 1801 six of nine building were completely demolished, three other were razed during Alexander's reign.
+By January 1801 six of nine buildings were completely demolished, three others were razed during Alexander's reign.

 The surviving post office building that was built by Starov in 1780s, was not part of the palace proper.
 It was designed to mirror Pella layout in a smaller scale, with curvilinear galleries and service building flanking the main rotunda hall.
 In the 19th century most of these galleries were demolished; the main hall was deformed by installing new chimneys and new window openings.